Malta Workation on a Budget — Gzira and Sliema

 This is the most critical part.
 Contacting a real estate agent makes no sense for a 1-month stay because of the fees they’re charging (usually half a month's rent + VAT).

-Instead you should try Facebook groups.
+Instead you should try Facebook groups and look for mid-term rental opportunities.

-Join Facebook groups for accomodation
+Join Facebook groups for mid-term rentals

 Most standard rental contracts in Malta require a minimum stay of 6 months.
 If you tell a landlord you only want to stay for one or two months, many will either reject you or try to charge a much higher "short-let" price (possibly double the standard rent).